Tiburones de Cancún: Beginnings

 In early 2020, it was announced that the team was approved as an expansion team in Fútbol Americano de México (FAM) for its 2021 season, with Andrés Baños as its CEO.
-The project was undertaken by a consortium of local businessmen, along with municipal and state authorities, commemorating the 50th anniversary of the seaside resort of Cancún.
+The project was undertaken by a consortium of local businessmen, along with municipal and state authorities, commemorating the 50th anniversary of the seaside resort of Cancún, Quintana Roo.
 The team became the first professional American football team to play in the state of Quintana Roo.

 Roberto Aparicio was announced as the Tiburones' first head coach.
 The team held tryouts in November 2020 in search of local talent, with around 70 players attending.
 They also signed former Borregos Salvajes Monterrey standout Máximo González, who participated in the National Football League (NFL) International Player Pathway Program, as well as former New Orleans Saints running back Khiry Robinson.
 However, González left the team in February 2021 to play with the Győr Sharks in Hungary, and Aparicio announced his resignation soon afterward due to disagreements with the team owner over the direction of the project.
 A number of star players, such as David Casarrubias, Alejandro García and Humberto Noriega, decided to follow González's lead and leave the team over a perceived failure by the front office to deliver on promises made.

-Roberto "Gato" Silva was hired in March to replace Aparicio as the Tiburones' head coach, but the 2021 FAM season was ultimately canceled due to the COVID-19 pandemic in Mexico.
+Roberto "Gato" Silva was hired in March to replace Aparicio as the Tiburones' new head coach, but the 2021 FAM season was ultimately canceled due to the COVID-19 pandemic.